 2018 Medical Billing & Coding / Office Administration Graduate

-Billing Specialist at Priority Management Group (PMG)
+Promoted from Billing Specialist to AR Manager (2021) at Priority Management Group (PMG)

 I first heard about MTTI from my husband.

 He had attended MTTI as an auto mechanic student about 5 years earlier.

 I came to MTTI with more than 15 years of experience in healthcare.

 I had worked as a HUCNA (Health Unit Coordinator) and a Certified Nursing Assistant on an oncology unit.